mmaless/EarthquakeAPI/README.md

 # EarthquakeAPI
-🗄️ API for earthquake dashboard
+🗄️ API for earthquake dashboard using Python & MySQL
 - This project is still under development

 ## Source of data